Last Updated: February 5, 2026

 Shop Lemon Balm Reserve4.
 Passionflower: Reducing Anxiety and Tension

-Passionflower works by increasing GABA levels in the brain, which helps lower anxiety and improve sleep quality.
-It is particularly beneficial for reducing nervous tension, racing thoughts, and the physical manifestations of anxiety like muscle tightness.
-Passionflower promotes a deeper, more restful sleep without morning grogginess.
+Passionflower (Passiflora incarnata) works by increasing GABA levels in the brain, which helps lower anxiety, reduce racing thoughts, and improve sleep quality without morning grogginess.
+It is particularly beneficial for reducing nervous tension and the physical manifestations of anxiety like muscle tightness, restlessness, and the inability to relax.
+Passionflower promotes a deeper, more restful sleep without the hangover effect associated with pharmaceutical sedatives.

-Indigenous peoples of the Americas used passionflower traditionally for its calming properties, and modern clinical trials have validated its effectiveness for anxiety disorders.
-The combination of flavonoids and alkaloids in passionflower creates a synergistic effect that calms both mind and body.
+Indigenous peoples of the Americas used passionflower traditionally for its calming properties, and modern clinical trials have validated its effectiveness for anxiety disorders, with some research showing effects comparable to benzodiazepines for pre-surgical anxiety.5 The combination of flavonoids, alkaloids, and other bioactive compounds in passionflower creates a synergistic effect that calms both mind and body through multiple complementary mechanisms.

-Ashwagandha is an adaptogenic herb that helps the body manage stress by reducing cortisol levels and regulating the HPA (hypothalamic-pituitary-adrenal) axis.
-It provides a sense of calm while boosting resilience against anxiety, making it an effective ingredient for daily relaxation and long-term stress management.
+Ashwagandha (Withania somnifera) is an adaptogenic herb that helps the body manage stress by reducing cortisol levels and regulating the hypothalamic-pituitary-adrenal axis.
+Unlike immediate-acting calming herbs, ashwagandha builds stress resilience over time with consistent use, providing a sense of calm while boosting overall resilience against anxiety.
+It works at the hormonal level to recalibrate your body's stress response systems.

-Unlike calming herbs that work immediately, ashwagandha builds stress resilience over time with consistent use.
-This Ayurvedic herb has been used for over 3,000 years and is now backed by substantial clinical research showing significant reductions in anxiety scores, improved stress markers, and enhanced overall well-being.
+This Ayurvedic herb has been used for over 3,000 years and is now backed by substantial clinical research showing significant reductions in anxiety scores, improved stress markers, and enhanced overall well-being.6 The unique withanolide compounds in ashwagandha modulate both GABAergic and serotonergic pathways, creating multi-faceted anxiety relief that addresses root causes rather than just symptoms.

 How to Incorporate Anxiety Relief Tea into Your Routine